-What is your role
+What is your role?

 What are the problems you help clients solve?

-How long have you been there?
+How long have you been in this position?

 These questions establish both the mechanical aspects of the job and establish credibility.

-What makes you unique for this role?
+What makes you well-suited for this role?

 Why do you love your job?

 What’s the most fulfilling part?

 What do you think the customer experience should be like?

 These questions humanize the person, while still focusing on their professional role.
 This will help the audience relate to the person on their screen.